 The new Pinakothek in Munich, an emblematic cultural institution of the southern German state capital, closed its doors at the beginning of the year.
 The museum, which housed works by Vincent van Gogh, Gustav Klimt and Goya, urgently needed renovation.

 Water soaks through the roof when it rains heavily, while the walls are covered with asbestos, a harmful material once used for isolation of buildings.
-According to Bayerischer Rundfunk, the technology used to ventilate and air-condition the rooms is also outdated, which is why the building will be closed until 2025.
-No information was given on the costs, as they will have to be decided in the Bavarian parliament.
+According to Bayerischer Rundfunk, the technology used to ventilate and air-condition the rooms is also outdated, which is why the building will remain closed beyond 2025.
+The current estimated reopening is set for 2027.
+The financing of the construction costs amounting to 220 million euros was approved by the Bavarian state parliament.

 Huge visitor flow and crowning final guided visit